 Marketing emails are mostly known as email campaigns.
 An email campaign is a series of marketing initiatives that contacts numerous recipients at once.
 And the recipients are mostly your customers, subscribers, and prospects.
 Simply put, in email marketing, the emails sent to the audiences are known as email campaigns.
 You email all your subscribers and potential customers at once.
 Such bulk email sending is often known as “email blast.” too.
 And each marketing effort you take this way is known as an email campaign.
 It’s designed to reach audiences at the best time and provide valuable content and relevant offers.
 And there are so many different types of marketing emails that you can send to your audiences.
 For the betterment of your business.
 And to build a strong audience engagement bond.

-So, let’s learn about the most common and essential email marketing types.
+So, let’s learn about the most common and essential types of email campaigns.
 The ones you need to know before going forward with your email marketing strategy.

-One of the most popular and well-known email marketing types is email newsletters.
+One of the most popular and well-known types of email marketing campaigns is email newsletters.
 Sending an email newsletter is one way to share resources and information with your readers.
 It conveys interesting materials, including thought leadership, tutorials, and information on brand-new services and products.
+It’s an inbound email marketing.
+You can organically grow your email list for free through newsletter sign up landing page and send newsletters to your newsletter subscribers.

-The following picture is an email newsletter example.
+The following picture is an email newsletter example from Nisolo.
 Through this email newsletter, Nisolo shares some behind-the-scenes about their products.

 Moreover, there are various kinds of email newsletters in email marketing.
 So many of which you can send to your consumers as email campaigns.
 Let’s get introduced to a few types of email newsletters that will enhance your ideas more.